Bread Loaf Writers' Conference Fellow Page

 - We will have copies of your own title(s) available in the library on the Bread Loaf campus.
 If there are other books that you would like the library to have on hand—perhaps you anticipate recommending some during a class you might teach, etc.—please submit the title and author for each book via the online form.

-The Vermont Department of Health, due to a recent measles outbreak in Vermont, is requiring that all Bread Loafers be able to provide proof of immunization from measles before the start of our summer sessions.
-Soon we’ll share a letter from Mark Peluso, Chief Health Officer and College Physician of Middlebury College, and in the meantime, to help you with starting to prepare for this summer, we want to note briefly here that there will be three ways to fulfill this requirement of measles immunization:
+The Vermont Department of Health is requiring that all Bread Loafers be able to provide proof of immunization from measles before the start of our summer sessions.
+In the time leading up to the conference participants are assigned a temporary Middlebury email and given access to a secure form for uploading their proof of immunity document.
+In the meantime, please note that there will be three options for fulfilling this requirement of measles immunization:

 - obtain proof of immunization from already extant records;